 Agitation is an unpleasant state of extreme arousal.
 An agitated person may feel stirred up, excited, tense, confused, or irritable.

 Agitation can come on suddenly or over time.
 It can last for a few minutes, for weeks, or even months.
 Pain, stress, and fever can all increase agitation.

 Agitation by itself may not be a sign of a health problem.
 But if other symptoms occur, it can be a sign of disease.

 Agitation with a change in alertness (altered consciousness) can be a sign of delirium.
 Delirium has a medical cause and should be checked by a health care provider right away.

-There are many causes of agitation, some of which include:
+There are many causes of agitation.
+Some of them are: